Welcome aboard, train wreck.

 Before the party, make some jack-o-lanterns using orange rubber balls (about the size of oranges) and a permanent marker.
+Or just use those cute little pumpkins that come in a bag.
 You’ll need one for each team.
 Divide the players into teams.

 To start the game, place the “jack-o-lantern” under the chin of the first player.
 That player passes the “jack-o-lantern” to the next player without using hands and then to the next player and so on.

 The first team to pass the pumpkin all of the way through the line wins.

 You can also play this game by passing the Pumpkin from player to player using hands behind the back which isn’t quite as fun but also does not require the players to get so “personal “.

 Mummy Wrap Relay